Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 * Everytime I tested the responsiveness on the different devices, I discovered something was off in the font-size on small devices, especially on the iPhone5.
 I adjusted the font sizes H1 and H4 to 12px in the media query @media (max-width: 760px) and (min-width: 300px) and made them responsive.
 * Downloading my CV gave a "failed- No File" error.
 I discovered that I had my href code wrongly typed. href="../assets/cv/cvmarjolein.pdf" instead of href="assets/cv/cvmarjolein.pdf".
-* Using justify for my main text did not look good on smaller screens.
+* Using the text-align to justify for my main text did not look good on smaller screens.
 So I changed it to left-align which looked visually better.
 * With the W3C HTML validation tool I checked my HTML code and had a few errors like: "the element button must not appear as a descendant of the a element".
 So I removed the button that I orginally had for downloading my CV.
 Also not setting the right language in my NL-index.html file gave an error, so I changed it to lang="nl"
-* With the W3C validator for CSS I discovered no errors.
+* With the W3C validator for CSS I encountered no errors.

 **Deployment**